RESURRECTION: GOD’S DESIGN

 I. He made Him...
 God Purposed Resurrection.

 Who does the term 'He' refer to?
 Why it refers to God the Father.
 Then who does the term 'Him' refer to?
 It refers to Jesus Christ.
-This clause refers to the work of Jesus.
-God the Father purposed that the Son would incarnate, that means to enter into the condition of humanity, being conceived born and raised as a man.
-In all respects He would know existence as a human being and yet still would retain His deity, His sinless nature.
-Jesus incarnated into a sin flawed, messed up world.
+This clause refers not to the creation of the person of Jesus but rather to the work of Jesus.
+God the Father purposed that the Son would incarnate, that means take on human form.
 This clause refers us to the intention of God towards us.
 The Father intended to bring rescue, the Son intended to be that rescue, the Spirit intended to communicate that rescue.
 The beginning of the reason behind the resurrection is that God, Almighty God, purposed it.
-Is God greater than us, is His sense of wisdom greater than ours, is His perspective of time clearer than ours?
-If you find yourself saying yes, then let's begin with the simple truth that if God has a purpose I need to know it!
+Is God greater than us, is His sense of wisdom greater than ours, His perspective of time clearer than ours?
+If you find yourself saying yes, then let's begin with the simple truth that if God has a purpose I need to pay attention to it!

 II.
 Who Knew No Sin...
 God Pursued Resurrection.